W01 Learning Activity: Workflow

 when.
 There will generally be scripts defined in the task manager for each phase of

 development.
-Our project is fairly simple so we are just using npm again
+The project is fairly simple so using npm again for task manager is sufficient.

 While npm itself is primarily a package manager, its ability to define and run scripts, combined with the availability of task-specific packages, makes it a valuable tool for task management in software development.
 It provides a simple and efficient way to automate repetitive tasks and streamline your workflow.